napi-rs/website/docs/concepts/exports.md

 ---

 :::info
-Unlike defining modules in `Node.js`, we don't need to explicitly register exports like `module.exports.xxx = xxx`.
+Unlike defining modules in Node.js, we don't need to explicitly register exports like `module.exports.xxx = xxx`.

-`#[napi]` macro will automatically generate module registering code for you.
+The `#[napi]` macro will automatically generate module registering code for you.
-The auto registering idea inspired by [node-bindgen](https://github.com/infinyon/node-bindgen)
+This auto registering idea was inspired by [node-bindgen](https://github.com/infinyon/node-bindgen).
 :::

 ### `Function`

-exports a function is incredibly simple.
-What you should do is just decorate a normal rust function with `#[napi]` macro:
+EXporting a function is incredibly simple.
+Just decorate a normal rust function with `#[napi]`:

 ```rust title=lib.rs
 #[napi]